CarolinaUlla/funkos-ecommerce-ulla/README.md

 ## Description

-React ecommerce app for funkos sale developed for a coderhouse proyect
+React ecommerce app for funkos sale developed for a CoderHouse proyect.

 ## Navigate